 The bourbon lends a bit of heft to what would otherwise be a lighter cocktail made from tangy Aperol, bubby Prosecco and a splash of simple syrup - a perfect meld of flavors to match the change in the seasons.

-You’ll definitely find these Bourbon Aperol Cocktails making an appearance at our Thanksgiving Day feast.
+You’ll definitely find these eye-catching Bourbon Aperol Cocktails making an appearance at our Thanksgiving Day feast.
 They will pair perfectly with our pre-meal grazing, including munchies like these mini Cranberry Cheddar Cheese Balls.

 Signature cocktail?
 Done.